Character Page for the Image Comics series Chew.

 An incredibly badass fighting rooster who is later converted into a Cyborg by the USDA.

 - A Day in the Limelight: Has three one shots dedicated to him.

 - Badass Normal: Poyo was not exposed to radiation, trained by Tibetan monks, or bio-enhanced by aliens during their animal abduction sprees - he's just really, really bad ass.

 - Did You Just Punch Out Cthulhu?: Fought a penguin version of him during the "Bad Apples" arc and regularly fights giant abominations for the USDA.

 - Hell Has New Management: When shot, Poyo went to hell.
 Poyo proceeded to kick the ass of every demon there before leaving to go back to life.
-Now that Poyo's there to stay, he is now the Lord of the Inferno.
+Once Poyo's there to stay, he is the Lord of the Inferno.

 - Killer Rabbit: Poyo, the most lethal fighting cock in the world.